 Every participant in the Birkie Trail Run, Relay & Trek events will receive a commemorative t-shirt and a ticket for a post-race BBQ meal, including your first Birkie Brewski Beer or soda for free!

-Cash prize money will be given to top overall and Master (40+) male and female finishers in the Half Marathon Race.
+A total pursue of $4300 will be awarded to top overall and Master (40+) male and female finishers in the half marathon according to the table below.